|Guide||♦||1 Triplog||Mine 0||0 Topics|

 It occurred to us that a crossing in the other direction (Pima to Alamo) was more realistic, due both to the easier ascent to the saddle on Pima Canyon Trail, and we could take a rope and gear to rappel any dangerous down-climb parts.
 So a year goes by with sheep project restrictions and summer temperatures.
 Finally, after a couple of trips to look down the canyon and explore the saddle, we did it.

-Note: Mention is made herein of the Pima Saddle, but the unnamed saddle at the point where we crossed the ridge is lower (5880 feet) and a quarter mile to the west.
+Note: Mention is made herein of the Pima Saddle, but the unnamed saddle at the point where we crossed the ridge is lower (5880 feet) and a quarter-mile to the west.
 In Europe, one might call the point we crossed "the col at the head of Alamo Canyon".

 Pima Canyon Trail # 62 is well known to the Tucson hiking community and is well documented in an existing HAZ description (https://hikearizona.com/decoder.php?ZTN=1408).
 It extends from the Iris O. Dewhirst TH parking lot at the east end of Magee Road to its intersection with the Finger Rock Trail # 42 SSE of Mt.
 Kimball.
 (Ignore its reference to Buster Mountain, since #62 doesn’t come close to Buster.)
-On this hike, we cut off #62 just past Pima Spring and bushwhacked (although there is a faint trail) north to lowest saddle along the ridgeline.
+On this hike, we cut off #62 just past Pima Spring and bushwhacked (although there is a faint trail) north to the lowest saddle along the ridgeline.
 If you reach the metal sign marking the turnoff to the Pima Saddle, you’ve gone too far.

 The first 1000 feet of the descent is the most problematic, but the canyon doesn’t let up for several more miles.
-There are at least two other places that careful walk-arounds are needed; the difficulty increases dramatically when water is flowing in the canyon.
+There are at least two other places where careful walk-arounds are needed; the difficulty increases dramatically when water is flowing in the canyon.
 At the time of our crossing, there were only a few shrinking pools present, none of which held fresh water.
 After second 1000 feet of brushy descent, the canyon devolves into an outstanding bouldering opportunity.
-Unfortunately, the fatigue and mental stress which have set in from work in the upper canyon makes the otherwise fun boulder hopping a time consuming chore.
+Unfortunately, the fatigue and mental stress which have set in from work in the upper canyon makes the otherwise fun boulder hopping a time-consuming chore.

 You finally reach a place SW of Buster Mountain past some house-sized boulders that a trail climbs out of the canyon.
 Don’t miss this exit because you’ll be rewarded with more boulder hopping.
 By this time, the body is screaming for something easy.
 Nearly a mile further, you leave the Pusch Ridge Wilderness Area and enter Catalina State Park; there is a good trail for the final 1.5 miles to the Romero Ruins Trailhead.